Fair Work Ombudsman decisions

 Fair Work Ombudsman

-The Fair Work Ombudsman has commenced legal action against The Ella Group (NSW) Pty Ltd, which operates Funtime Childcare in Greenacre, NSW, and its sole director, Louise Ramona Yaacoubian.
-This follows a request for assistance from a young worker, aged 20 to 22, employed as an early childhood educator from April 2021 to May 2023.
+The Fair Work Ombudsman has commenced legal action against The Ella Group (NSW) Pty Ltd, which operates Funtime Childcare in Greenacre, NSW, and its sole director, the Respondent.
+This follows a request for assistance from the Applicant, aged 20 to 22, employed as an early childhood educator from April 2021 to May 2023.
 A Fair Work Inspector issued a Compliance Notice in December 2023 regarding alleged underpayment of minimum wages, overtime, and annual leave entitlements under the Children’s Services Award 2010.
 The company allegedly failed to comply with the notice, and a pay slip contravention is also alleged.
 This is the second legal action against the company and director.

 Fair Work Ombudsman